mrezabayat/iamsorush/content/posts/how-use-cpp-raw-pointer.md

 However,  in practice, it is not that straightforward.
-The things get complicated fast when an object is pointed by many different pointers:<br/>
+The things get complicated fast when an object is pointed by many different pointers: